ReubenJPitts/treesearch/readme.md

 97
 ~~~

-We can then "browse" through the 97 results using the visualisation function, until we find an interesting tree:
+For heuristic purposes, we can now "browse" through the 97 results using the visualisation function, until we find an interesting tree:

 ~~~
 data.visualise(s[0])